 "It's a great way to get a full information download from them and orient yourself with the building," she says.
 "I also like to ask where other tenants go wrong and have bothered them so that we don't make the same mistakes or fall into patterns they don't like."

 From there, bring your team into the fold so that everyone's on the same page.
 Relay things like the new address, local transit, the date of the move, if you need volunteers, and any major changes to expect at the new space.
-The main objective is to brief everyone on the timeline, especially when it comes to deadlines for cleaning out personal workspaces.
+The main objective is to brief everyone on the office move timeline, especially when it comes to deadlines for cleaning out personal workspaces.
 Just make sure the ink is dry on the lease before spilling the beans, which will minimize any potential confusion down the line.

 Reach out to vendors